Learn about the once-daily tablet or oral suspension here

 - pain or swelling (inflammation) in your nose or throat (nasopharyngitis)

-PROMACTA® (eltrombopag) is a prescription medication, so you will have to work with your doctor to see if it is the right treatment for your child’s chronic ITP.
+PROMACTA is a prescription medication, so you will have to work with your doctor to see if it is the right treatment for your child’s chronic ITP.
 Questions about cost?
-Click here to learn about the PROMACTA co-pay card and other financial assistance.
+Click here to learn about the PROMACTA co-pay card and other patient support.

-- Keep PROMACTA tightly closed in the bottle given to you
+- Keep PROMACTA in the bottle given to you

 You and your doctor will need to work together to determine which activities are safe with your child’s platelet count.
 The good news is that most children with chronic ITP can still do a number of different sports.
 Click here for a list and other tips about living with chronic ITP.

-People can be curious about chronic ITP symptoms and they may ask a lot of questions.
-It might be useful to have answers prepared beforehand.
+People may be curious about chronic ITP and might ask questions to learn more about the disease.
+To help them understand, it could be useful to prepare answers to their questions.
 Click here to see example conversations about chronic ITP.

 Find other resources below: